Equal-Vote/star-server/docs/contributions/Infrastructure/11_keycloak_configuration.md

 1. Hover over "Master" in the top left, and click "Add Realm"
 1. Give it a name (STARVoting or STARVotingDev), and hit create
-1. Under "Realm Settings", set the display name to include spaces
+1. Under "Realm Settings"
+    * Set the display name to include spaces
+    * Enable User-Managed Access
 1. Under "Realm Settings" > "Login".
 Enable the following
     * User Registration
     * Forgot password